-Join Bob McGannon for an in-depth discussion in this video Using cost-plus contracts, part of Managing Project Procurement.
+Join Bob McGannon for an in-depth discussion in this video Using cost-plus contracts, part of Project Management Foundations: Procurement.

 - Confucius is quoted as saying,…life is simple, but we insist on making it complicated.…Cost plus contracts are like that quote.…It's a simple concept, but there are…more complicated variations, however, those variations…can be powerful when managing costs with your seller.…With cost plus contracts, the costs collected…for work completed are reimbursed to the seller,…plus a fee representing a pre-agreed seller's profit.…